microsoft/IoT-For-Beginners/6-consumer/lessons/1-speech-recognition/pi-microphone.md

     You will hear the audio bing played back through the speakers.
 Adjust the output volume on your speaker as necessary.

 1. If you need to adjust the volume of the built-in microphone port, or adjust the gain of the microphone, you can use the `alsamixer` utility.
-You can read more on this utility on thw [Linux alsamixer man page](https://linux.die.net/man/1/alsamixer)
+You can read more on this utility on the [Linux alsamixer man page](https://linux.die.net/man/1/alsamixer)

 1. If you get errors playing back the audio, check the card you set as the `defaults.pcm.card` in the `alsa.conf` file.